Oct 03, 2019

 Today we're going to be talking about the four routes of absorption.
 When we say “routes of absorption,” we're referring to the method used to absorb CBD.

-When comparing products in a HempLucid product line, whether Whole-Plant, THC-free or otherwise—one of the biggest differences between them is the route of absorption.
+When comparing products in a Hemplucid product line, whether Whole-Plant, THC-free or otherwise—one of the biggest differences between them is the route of absorption.

 Let's break those down.
 There are four primary routes of absorption and each route has its own benefits.